Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 * *
 * Sample implementation of openvg.h, version 1.1 *
 * *
-* Copyright © 2008 The Khronos Group Inc. *
+* Copyright Â© 2008 The Khronos Group Inc. *
 * *
 * Permission is hereby granted, free of charge, to any person obtaining *
 * a copy of this software and associated documentation files (the *